We’ve been a paying customer for GreenGeeks for the last 16 months. During that time, we’ve monitored their performance

 Here’s a quick overview of the hosting plans offered by GreenGeeks:

 Shared Hosting: Unlike most other web hosts, GreenGeeks has just one shared hosting plan.
-The plan costs $3.95 (you need to pay 3 years in advance.
-Actual cost is $9.95 per month if you pay monthly).
+The plan costs $2.95 (you need to pay 3 years in advance (the actual cost is $9.95 per month if you pay monthly).
 It comes with unlimited web space, unlimited data transfer, support for unlimited domain names, and unlimited email accounts and MySQL databases.
 This plan also comes with a free domain name and free nightly backups.
 It is powered by RAID-10 SSD storage for performance.

 WordPress Hosting: Their WordPress hosting is basically the same as their shared hosting plan, but it seems to be especially enhanced for WordPress.
 We haven’t tested it yet, but will do it soon.

 - Free domain?
 Yes.